cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Just enough quiet to notice what your brain does when it isn’t being constantly recruited.
 Think of it as intermittent fasting for attention.

-People often cite Japan’s [sakoku](https://en.wikipedia.org/wiki/Sakoku) policy as a metaphor for creative isolation (even though the historical reality was more nuanced than “total isolation”).
+People often cite Japan’s [sakoku](https://en.wikipedia.org/wiki/Sakoku) policy as a metaphor for creative isolation (even though the historical reality was more nuanced than total isolation).
-The point of the metaphor is not “isolation is good,” but “silence reveals signal.”
+The point of the metaphor is not isolation is good, but silence reveals signal.
 There’s also a motivation angle: evaluation pressure and extrinsic incentives can undermine originality.
 Teresa Amabile’s classic piece explains how environments accidentally kill creativity by squeezing intrinsic motivation.[^13] When nobody’s watching, your inner voice gets louder.